Anerkiki/pokemon-island-resort/README.md

 ![Navbar background being overridden by Bootstrap](assets/images/readme/issues/removing-navbar-background.png)

 **Solution:** I checked using Devtools and noticed that the background colour was being set my a bootstrap scss file, and that this was set as `!important;` so would override any background I added.
-Looking further I spotted it was being added because of the `bg-body-tertiary` class, so once I removed this, the background image covered the whole title & nav section, including the navbar.
+Looking further I spotted it was being added because of the `.bg-body-tertiary` class, so once I removed this, the background image covered the whole title & nav section, including the navbar.
 ![Code causing the issue](assets/images/readme/issues/removing-navbar-background-code.png)
 </details>